fenago/machine-learning/lab_guides/lab_5.md

 The features, or words, were ‘aack’ and ‘beep’.
 The classifier and sentence are the
 following:

-• Classifier (scores):
+- Classifier (scores):

-o ‘Aack’: 1 pt.
+    * ‘Aack’: 1 pt.
-o ‘Beep’: 1 pts.
+    * ‘Beep’: 1 pts.
-o Bias: -4 pts.
+    * Bias: -4 pts.

-• Sentence 1:
+- Sentence 1:

-o Words: ‘Aack beep beep beep aack beep beep!” o Label: Sad
+    * Words: ‘Aack beep beep beep aack beep beep!”
+    * Label: Sad

 The scores can define a discrete perceptron classifier or a continuous perceptron classifier, depending on if we use the step function or the sigmoid as the activation function.
 What we do